AARP Eye Center

-While AARP has long been recognized for its services, information and advocacy on behalf of people age 50 and over, Jenkins led efforts to redefine AARP’s vision, challenge outdated beliefs and spark new insights that allow people to adapt to the new realities of aging – with relevant solutions to everyday issues such as health, financial resilience, digital and social connectivity, work opportunities and personal fulfillment.
+While AARP has long been recognized for its services, information and advocacy on behalf of people age 50 and over, Jenkins led efforts to redefine AARP’s vision, challenge outdated beliefs and spark new insights that allow people to adapt to the new realities of aging—with relevant solutions to everyday issues such as health, financial resilience, digital and social connectivity, work opportunities and personal fulfillment.
+Under her leadership, AARP received the Malcolm Baldrige National Quality Award and has been recognized as one of the World’s Most Ethical Companies.
 Her best-selling book, Disrupt Aging: A Bold New Path to Living Your Best Life at Every Age, has become a signature rallying cry for revolutionizing society’s views on aging by driving a new social consciousness and sparking innovative solutions for all generations.
-She also established a new strategic direction and operating structure for AARP Foundation, focusing on change in four critical areas – hunger, income, housing, and isolation.
-She created Drive to End Hunger, a multi-year, nationwide campaign which has donated over 36 million meals and provides support to over 100 anti-hunger organizations across the country.
+Through her work with the Dementia Discovery Fund, the World Economic Forum, the Organization for Economic Cooperation and Development (OECD) and other International thought leaders, she has significantly expanded AARP’s presence and involvement in international issues confronting an aging world population.
+In 2021, she broadened AARP’s outreach to underserved communities through the establishment of the Office of Diversity, Equity and Inclusion, and by welcoming Wish of a Lifetime and Older Adults Technology Services as AARP affiliates.

 After earning her Bachelor of Science degree from Spring Hill College in Mobile, AL, she graduated from the Stanford Graduate School of Business Executive Program.
 Jenkins also holds an Honorary Doctorate of Humane Letters from both Spring Hill College and Washington College.